 One of the most challenging sea crossings has always been the Atlantic-Indian Ocean via Cape Agulhas.
-This cape is less well known than Cape Point, but has a charm of its own.
-Here the hazardous winds became known as the legendary ‘Cape of Storms’ and were responsible for wrecking many ships making their way to the East, because here the two oceans meet.
-The cold Benguela current of the Atlantic Ocean and the strong, warm Mozambique/ Aghulhas current of the Indian Ocean come together here to create a choppy sea, which has sculptured a dramatically rugged coastline.
+This cape is less well-known than Cape Point, but has a charm of its own.
+Here the hazardous winds became known as the legendary "Cape of Storms" and were responsible for wrecking many ships making their way to the East.
+It is here where the two oceans meet.
+The cold Benguela current of the Atlantic Ocean and the strong, warm Mozambique/ Aghulhas current of the Indian Ocean come together here to create a choppy sea.
+This force of nature has sculptured a dramatically rugged coastline.

 It was along this coast that the Portuguese explorer Bartholomew Diaz first rounded the Cape in 1488.
 He gave the coastline its name of Cabo L’Agulhas and found that there was no magnetic inclination here.
 At the Cape of Needles, Magnetic and True North coincided, making navigation tricky and often led to disaster (more ships have been wrecked here than anywhere else along the South African coast).

-The ‘Pharos of Alexandria’, the first lighthouse of the world, inspired the Cape Agulhas Lighthouse which dominates this stretch of the coast.
+The "Pharos of Alexandria", the first lighthouse of the world, inspired the Cape Agulhas Lighthouse which dominates this stretch of the coast.
 It is a striking structure that stands 89ft (27 metres) high, is elegant and proud.
 It is only the third lighthouse to be built in South Africa and the second-oldest still in operation after Green Point in Cape Town.

 Funds to build the lighthouse were raised from India, the Philippines, St Helena and England.
 Along with funds from the government of the Cape Colony the money was pooled and construction was completed in December 1848.
 It cost almost $24,000 for the whole project, which was an enormous amount of money in the mid 1800s.

-Standing on the most southern tip of Africa, it is hard to believe that the continent stretches for over 4,500miles northwards to the Mediterranean Sea.
+Standing on the most southern tip of Africa, it is hard to believe that the continent stretches for over 4,500 miles northwards to the Mediterranean Sea.
 That in itself makes this a very special place!

 Content copyright © 2018 by Dawn Denton.
 All rights reserved.

 This content was written by Dawn Denton.
 If you wish to use this content in any manner, you need written permission.
-Contact Dawn Denton for details.
+Contact BellaOnline Administration for details.